X3n0m0rph59/precached/OVERVIEW.md

 * precached main thread - Coordinates all other threads
 * event loop - Listens for procmon events and delivers them to the main thread
-* ftrace - This thread processes the event stream of the Linux ftrace subsystem
+* fanotify - This thread processes the event stream of the Linux fanotify subsystem
 * worker (4) - Thread pool that executes background tasks of lower priority (e.g.: task scheduler)
 * prefetch (4) - Thread pool that is used to asynchronously read data from slow mass storage devices into ram